With all the options available today, especially those online, you may be wondering what to do in Rome Italy before or after your cruise.

 1) Book your accomodation.
 And book it close to all the most attractive places to see in Rome.
 Which I didn't, thinking 8 metro stops are not a big deal.
 Which also resulted with not being able to find a table in the one and only restaurant we found in this residential area.
 Staff in this really cool cocktail bar across the street from where we were staying saved us from starving with these imaginative nibbles that came with drinks...

-2) Book your transportation from the Rome Fiumicino airport to your Rome accomodation or the other way round (did that!).
+2) Book your transportation from the Rome Fiumicino airport to your Rome accomodation or the other way round.
+Learn all about it in my article Getting from Fiumicino airport to Rome.

 3) Book transfer from your Rome hotel to Civitavecchia port of call (it's doable on your own but have in mind it takes some time and planning to get to San Pietro station where you catch the train to Civitavecchia).